concinim/wh-acd/clinical_insights_overview.md

 The clinical insights feature is a ready-to-use annotation capability within {{site.data.keyword.wh-acd_short}} that provides critical contextual information for problems, procedures, and medications identified in unstructured text.

-1. Models that provide domain-specific context for various types of clinical information (medication, diagnosis, and procedure).
+1. Models that provide domain-specific context for various types of clinical information (medication, diagnosis, procedure, and normality).
 2. Ready-to-use cartridge that answers a simple question - is the given information relevant to the patient?

+There is an online [demo application](https://acd-try-it-out.mybluemix.net/preview) for the clinical insights cartridge.

 <h4>Models</h4>